Terry Rozier: Gambling investigations

 On January 30, 2025, the NBA announced that Rozier was under investigation by federal authorities in connection with a sports betting scandal over a 2023 game, when he was with the Charlotte Hornets, where a high volume of bets were placed on the under for Rozier's performance, in which Rozier left the game with a foot injury after nine minutes.
-Unlike the situation with Jontay Porter (which led to Porter not playing any more games for the rest of the season before being permanently banned from the NBA), the NBA did allow Rozier to continue playing with the Miami Heat since Rozier was not charged with any crimes or accused of any wrongdoing on his end.
+Unlike the situation with Jontay Porter (which led to Porter not playing any more games for the rest of the season before being permanently banned from the NBA), the NBA did allow Rozier to continue playing with the Miami Heat, since Rozier was not charged with any crimes or personally accused of any wrongdoing at the time.

 On October 23, 2025, Rozier was arrested along with Portland Trail Blazers head coach Chauncey Billups and former NBA player Damon Jones in connection to a much wider federal investigation into sports betting and gambling by various criminal organizations including the Bonanno, Gambino, Genovese and Lucchese crime families of the American Mafia.
-While the exact charges are not known as of yet, FBI director Kash Patel is expected to hold a press conference to speak on additional possible charges and arrests.
+On December 8, Rozier pled not guilty to federal charges of conspiracy to commit wire fraud and money laundering.